 Will they make us suffer illness forever?”

 It is also striking that Genesis describes a world very different from the one which existed when the account was written down.
 Though most of the names are familiar, the geography is not.
 The river flowing out of Eden branched into four, whereas the present Tigris and Euphrates do not branch from a single river, and Pishon and Gihon are difficult to identify at all.
-(The Sumerians overcame the discrepancy by claiming that the Tigris and Euphrates rivers had a common source in a mythical, far-off ‘Mountain of Sunrise’.)
 Pishon flowed round the borders of Havilah, Gihon round the borders of Cush.
-In the postdiluvian Ancient Near East, Havilah was probably part of Arabia and so named after the descendant of Shem who settled there (Gen 10:29); Cush, on the other side of the Red Sea, was Ethiopia/Sudan, named after a descendant of Ham who settled there (Gen 10:6).
+In the postdiluvian Ancient Near East, Havilah was probably part of Arabia and so named after the descendant of Shem who settled there (Gen 10:29); Cush, on the other side of the Red Sea, was Ethiopia/Sudan, named after a descendant of Ham (Gen 10:6).
 Neither territory was bounded by a river.
 The individuals themselves were named after individuals in the first world after whom territories were named.

 and not raise flood-water from the springs!

-Scholars have long supposed that Mesopotamia’s Deluge was inspired by the experience of an exceptionally devastating overflow of its rivers, since some descriptions give the account a distinctly local character.
-But the details conflict, as if two events – one regional and recent, the other global and ancient – have been conflated into one.
-Winds howl like a wild ass, the land is shattered like a pot, total darkness supervenes.
-The Tigris and Euphrates overflowing?
-Hyperbole cannot be discounted, but the measures Atrahasis has to take in order to circumvent the disaster point to more than just a regional disaster.
-He must build a boat with six decks, and take on board wild beasts and cattle, even birds: ‘the seed of all living creatures’.
+Scholars have long supposed that Mesopotamia’s Deluge was inspired by the experience of an exceptionally devastating overflow of these rivers, since some descriptions give the account a distinctly local character.
+But the details conflict, as if two events – one regional and recent, the other global and ancient – have been conflated.
+The required countermeasures point to more than just a regional disaster.
+Atrahasis must build a boat with six decks, and bestow on it wild beasts and cattle, even birds: ‘the seed of all living creatures’.
 Even if it is not spelt out (some lines are missing), the implication is clear enough: Ellil intends to destroy all life and leave no survivors.
-Ea cannot prevent the destruction, but he can at least ensure that the earth afterwards will be restocked.
+Although Ea cannot prevent the destruction, he can at least ensure that the earth afterwards will be restocked.

 Gilgamesh gives us the boat’s dimensions: a gigantic cube with sides all measuring 120 cubits (60 metres).
 Such a vessel would have been prone to rolling vertically and spinning laterally and cannot be taken seriously.
-But there are hints that what is really visualised is a larger version of the open, high-prowed river-boats that plied the Tigris and Euphrates, for, gliding along rollers, the boat is launched onto a river and it has paddles.
-Like storybook depictions of the vessel today, the details are simply not consistent.
-Genesis speaks of an ‘ark’ rather than boat, using an Egyptian loan-word that means ‘chest’ and otherwise occurs in the Old Testament only in the account of Moses’ being cast adrift on the Nile.
+In other respects it seems to be a larger version of the open, high-prowed boats that plied the Tigris and Euphrates, for it is launched onto a river and it has paddles.
+Like storybook depictions of the vessel today, the details are inconsistent.
+The Hebrew record speaks of an ‘ark’ rather than a boat, using an Egyptian loan-word that means ‘chest’ and otherwise only occurs in the account of Moses’ being cast adrift on the Nile.
 (The ‘ark’ containing the tablets of the Mosaic covenant was denoted by a different word.)
 The vessel is 300 by 50 by 30 cubits, has three decks rather than six (being half as high) and would have resisted pitching and spinning (Collins 1977).
-The design is nautically credible, despite the Hebrews not being a seafaring people.
+The design is nautically credible, despite the Israelites not being a seafaring people.

 The landing of the cube on Mount Nimush – after only seven days – is similarly incongruous.
 According to one Assyrian text the mountain lay southeast of the Lower Zab, a tributary of the Tigris, in which case it was probably Pir Omar Gudrun, rising to 2600 metres.
 Be that as it may, had the floodwaters reached even the foothills of the Zagros Mountains, Sumerian civilisation would have been wiped out.
-There would have been no restoration of cult centres and no renewal of the kingship (Gilgamesh I, 43-44), merely a depopulated wasteland.
+There would have been no restoration of cult centres and no renewal of Uruk’s kingship (Gilgamesh I, 43-44), merely a depopulated wasteland.
 Also incongruous is the detail that the boat landed on a mountain is completely foreign.
-So is the detail that Utnapishtim waited seven days before sending forth a dove and a further unspecified number of days before he sent forth a swallow and a raven.
-Evidently he could not see land all that time, and the implied depth of water only makes sense in the context of a universal inundation.
+So is the detail that Utnapishtim waited seven days before sending forth a dove and a further unspecified number before he sent forth a swallow and a raven.
+Since he could not see land, the implied depth of water only makes sense in the context of a universal inundation.

 The primeval tradition of all mankind